PomHaffs/ObjC---Tutorials/README.md

 # App---ObjC

 ##Description
-Series of tutorials covering the basic of Objective-C
+Series of tutorials covering the fundamentals of Objective-C

 ##Things covered in this unit
 - Anatomy of Obj-C files